sandromikautadze/hypoxia-prediction-cancer/README.md

 ### Materials
 In order to answer this question, we will work in a simplified environment.
 In particular, we have at our disposal single-cancer-cell RNA-sequencing (scRNA-seq) data coming from breast cancer.
 The cells that we are going to analyze were derived originally from tumors of female patients, and then they were grown in two cultures: MCF7 and HCC1806.
 The culture corresponding to the cell line MCF7 was given estrogen, while the one corresponding to HCC1806 was given other growth factors.
 We are assuming that the cell lines that we obtain are a good representation of the tumor cells.

 The samples in the cell line correspond to cells and the features of sequenced genes.
-We will be working with two given types of processing techniques: SmartSeq and DropSeq.
+We will be working with two given types of sequencing techniques: SmartSeq and DropSeq.
 For each technique and for each cell we have the following data:
 - SmartSeq for MCF7 and HCC1806:
   - Metadata, with information about the samples
   - Unfiltered data, so the actual sequencing data, with no filter nor normalization.